 It also has a line counter so you can see what depth you are fishing at which can be used in combination with fish finders.

-It also has an oversized line guide so that you can pass through large knots and swivels which is useful for big game fishing, kite fishing, or drone fishing.
+It also has an oversized line guide to pass through large knots and swivels which is useful for big game fishing, kite fishing, or drone fishing.

 - The line counter shows you your bait depth